rikingurditta/csc494/questions for alec.md

 ## What kind of bounding volume would be best?

-- AABB seems good for mesh intersections
+- AABB seems good for mesh intersections ✅
+  - could implement stuff like amortized updates or ford fulkerson intersections but probably not enough benefit for effort

 - octree?
   - would need to move things so maybe not